Jeanne Bisgood: Golf career

 Bisgood was part of the British team that won the Commonwealth tournament at Formby in early July 1953.
 The other teams were Canada, New Zealand and a British juniors team.
 The New Zealanders and Canadians also played matches against England, Bisgood playing both matches.
 She also competed in the 72-hole Sunday Graphic Women's National Tournament at Sunningdale.
 She finished third, behind Frances Stephens and Jean Donald.
 In September at Prince’s she won the English Women's Amateur Championship for the second time, beating Jean McIntyre 6&5 in the final.

 In November 1953, Bisgood was one of the first three women selected for the 1954 Curtis Cup team at Merion Golf Club.
 In late June 1954 she reached the quarter-finals of the Womens Amateur Championship, losing by one hole to Frances Stephens.
 In the Curtis Cup, the Americans won 6 matches to 3.
 Bisgood did not play in the foursomes and lost her singles match.
 The team had earlier won a match against a Canadian team, Bisgood winning both her matches.

-Bisgood won a number of one-day events in Britain, including the 18-hole Roehampton Golf Cup, which she won three times in succession from 1951 to 1953, and the 36-hole Astor Salver which she won in the same three years.
+Bisgood won a number of one-day events in Britain, including the 18-hole Roehampton Gold Cup, which she won three times in succession from 1951 to 1953, and the 36-hole Astor Salver which she won in the same three years.
 She also won a number of open championships on the continent.
 She was the Swedish champion in 1952, the German and Italian champion in 1953, the Portuguese champion in 1954 and the Norwegian champion in 1955.
 In 1957 she won the English Women's Amateur Championship for the third time, beating Margaret Nichol 10&8 in the final.
 The event was held at Queens' Park in Bournemouth.
-She represented England eight times in Women's Home Internationals being on the winning team four times, in 1949, 1953, 1954 and 1958.
+At the time she was using a croquet-style putting technique.
+In early 1958 she was one of 11 players asked whether they would be available for the Curtis Cup match.
+However she withdrew from consideration.
+Bisgood represented England eight times in Women's Home Internationals being on the winning team four times, in 1949, 1953, 1954 and 1958.

 Bisgood was the non-playing captain of the Curtis Cup team in 1970.
-She was the first lady president of Parkstone Golf Club and has been a member for over 80 years.
+She was the first lady president of Parkstone Golf Club and was a member for over 80 years.

 Personal life

 Bisgood's family moved from London to the Bournemouth area in 1940.
 She studied History at the University of Oxford in 1941, but left after a year to join the Women's Royal Naval Service.
 She worked at Stanmore, an outstation of Bletchley Park, which housed over 50 Enigma code-breaking machines.
 After the war she didn't return to Oxford but trained as a barrister, passing her final examination in 1947.
 After her mother's death in 1954, she returned to Poole.
 She joined Poole Council in 1955 and was active in the education area.
 She was also a magistrate.

+Bisgood celebrated her 100th birthday on 11 August 2023.
+She died on 15 May 2024.